efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 Completing each mission rewards you with 15 Millenium Coins and a win at Lvl.
 40 nets you an additional 150 Coins.

-*We will update this article with Decks to fulfil all the mission requirements soon!*

 #### Yami Bakura

 Bakura starts the Duel with the "Destiny Board of Doom" skill active which is similar to {Destiny Board}, here are the specifics: Yami Bakura begins the Duel with {Dark Necrofear} in his Graveyard and always goes first.
 He will automatically win the Duel at the end of your 5th turn.
 However, the skill is nullified if {Dark Necrofear} leaves his Graveyard.